matrix-org/matrix-spec-proposals/proposals/4125-federation-invite-via.md

 where there is simply an array of server names which are likely to be online and be in the room in the distant future.

+This field should be optional for backwards compatibility.
+When the key is not present, servers should attempt to join or leave via the `sender`'s server, and if that fails with an error other than `403 M_FORBIDDEN`, it can optionally retry with the servers mentioned in the `invite_room_state` array.

 When accepting an invite, the server should attempt to use the `/make_join` and `/send_join` endpoints on each of the specified servers until either it is able to join or gets a `403 M_FORBIDDEN` response.